goldstripe gecko with a bright line down each flank

 At Risk - Declining

-The golden thread of the Taranaki coast.
-Goldstripe Gecko has a stripe that sets it apart from all other New Zealand geckos.
-At six to eight centimetres in length, it is a small gecko, with a grey to brown body and a distinctive gold-coloured stripe running along its back.
-Belly is pale cream, eyes large and dark, adapted for night vision.
+A golden thread runs along its back.
+Woodworthia chrysosiretica has a stripe that sets it apart from all other New Zealand geckos.
+At six to eight centimetres in length, it is a small gecko.
+Grey to brown body features a distinctive gold-coloured stripe running along back.
+Belly is pale cream.
+Eyes are large and dark, adapted for night vision.
 A gecko of the rocks.
-Found only in the Taranaki region, in rocky outcrops, coastal cliffs, and native forests.
-A nocturnal species, hiding under rocks and bark during the day, emerging at night to hunt insects.
-Its gold stripe provides camouflage among lichen-covered rocks.
+Found only in Taranaki region, in rocky outcrops, coastal cliffs, and native forests.
+A nocturnal species, hiding under rocks and bark during day.
+Emerging at night to hunt insects.
+Gold stripe provides camouflage among lichen-covered rocks.
+Tolerant of salt spray and windy conditions.
+Confined to western North Island.
 Viviparous, giving birth to live young.
-Females produce one or two offspring each year, a slow reproductive rate that makes the species vulnerable to population decline.
-The young are born in late summer and are miniature versions of the adults, independent from birth.
+Females produce one or two offspring each year.
+A slow reproductive rate that makes species vulnerable to population decline.
+Young are born in late summer and are miniature versions of adults.
+Independent from birth, they must survive immediately.
 Threatened by habitat loss and predation.
-Its restricted range makes it vulnerable to localised threats, and its population is declining.
+Restricted range makes it vulnerable to localised threats.
+Population is declining.
+Land development and vegetation clearance are primary threats.
+Introduced rats, cats, and stoats prey on adults and young.
+Climate change affects coastal habitats.
 To see a Goldstripe Gecko is to see one of New Zealand's rarest and most distinctive reptiles.
-A living thread of gold, a flash of colour in the Taranaki rocks.
+A living thread of gold.
+A flash of colour in Taranaki rocks.
 Its survival depends on habitat protection and predator control.
-That is the goldstripe gecko.
+Around Mount Taranaki and surrounding hills, it clings to existence.
 Golden, rare, and local.
 It carries on.
 For now.